 Jammu and Kashmir (J&K) is a state in the North of India, where only postpaid connection works.
 This measure was introduced for security purpose.
 If you are an Indian, I recommend getting a postpaid SIM Card from your base city in advance rather than from J&K. Verification of home address and other check-ups can last up to two days.
 You don’t want to waste time on talks with network providers during your travel.

-As of now, foreigner tourists can’t get a postpaid SIM Card.
+As of now, foreigner tourists can’t get a postpaid SIM Card in India.
 Well, because post-paid connection presumes you have a permanent address of stay in India, which tourists can’t have.
 You can try getting a SIM Card through the travel agent.
 Some agents do provide this service.
 I recommend taking services from J&K agents as there is a better chance to clarify potential issues on spot rather than remotely on phone.
 Alternatively, try asking your hotel on spot.

 There is also a black market for purchase/rental of SIM cards in J&K, but I do not recommend using it.
 Post-paid connections are registered on some local name and it’s hard to identify a genuine source of the card.
 The problems occur rarely (according to local sources and forums), but they do occur.
 Surprisingly, I received this advice from SIM Card seller himself when I was doing research for this post :D.